SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Method: SparseVoxelDet

 \subsection{Detection Head}

-The detection head follows the anchor-free FCOS design~\citep{tian2019fcos}, predicting classification, box regression, and centerness at each active 2D position.
-Since the temporally-pooled features are a flat tensor of $M'$ position vectors (not a dense grid), the head is implemented as a shared MLP (equivalent to pointwise $1 \times 1$ convolutions), operating independently per position.
-This pointwise design is a deliberate choice: spatial context has already been aggregated by the backbone's multi-layer 3D sparse convolutions and the FPN's top-down fusion; the head's role is to classify and localize from the resulting per-position feature vector.
+The detection head follows the anchor-free FCOS design~\citep{tian2019fcos}, predicting classification, box regression, and box quality at each active 2D position.
+Since the temporally-pooled features are a flat tensor of $M'$ position vectors rather than a dense grid, the head is a shared MLP (equivalent to pointwise $1 \times 1$ convolutions) applied per position; spatial context has already been aggregated by the backbone and the FPN.